This is a guest post by by Amber Bradshaw of My Homestead Life.

 Place sage in clean glass jar ¾ of the way full

-Pour vodka (or glycerin) over sage until it is completely covered with ½” above sage.
+Pour vodka (or glycerin) over the sage, until the liquid is ½” above the leaves.

 Cover tightly and place in a cool, dark place for a minimum of 2 weeks.